casbin/casbin-hub/README.md

 - Setup casbin-dashboard to enable some third-party login platform

-Casbin-forum provide a way to sign up using Github account, so you may have to get your own `GithubAuthClientID`, `GithubAuthClientSecret` first.

-You could get them by clicking on this url: https://github.com/settings/developers , You should set `Homepage URL` to fit your own domain address, for local testing, set`http://localhost:3000`.
-And set the Authorization callback URL, the same domain address as `Homepage URL`, for local testing, set`http://localhost:3000`.
+Casbin-forum provide a way to sign up using Github account, so you may have to get your own `GithubAuthClientID` and `GithubAuthClientSecret` first.
+You could get them by clicking on this url: https://github.com/settings/developers. `Homepage URL` should be set to fit your own domain address, and for local testing, set`http://localhost:3000`.
+Set the Authorization callback URL, the same domain address as `Homepage URL`, for local testing, set`http://localhost:3000`.

 - Modified config files: